guikaiwen/qubit_efficient_QSP/README.md

 We recommend first-time readers start with the walk-through in `QSP_Method_Call_Demo.ipynb`.

-We also provide a performance comparison against the existing Qiskit's `.initialize` function and the Braket's unitary operation.
+We also provide a performance comparison in `Comparison_to_Other_Methods.ipynb` against the existing Qiskit's `.initialize` function and the Braket's unitary operation.

 -------------------------------
 ## Prerequisites